 Safety Is Essential To Recovery

-In BTR Group, we have multiple sessions on weekdays so women can get to the support that they need within hours of that triggering event or that issue that they need to work through.
+In BTR.ORG Group Sessions, we have multiple sessions on weekdays so women can get to the support that they need within hours of that triggering event or that issue that they need to work through.
 No woman should have to process an abuse issue or infidelity discovery with someone who isn’t safe.

 Finding safe people to support you as you process trauma, express feelings, and work toward recovery is essential.